 Yu X, Yu PK, Miller J, Cringle SJ, Yu D-Y. Ultraviolet Laser Ablation of Trabecular Meshwork and Limbus in Rats.
-J Ophthalmol Glaucoma.
+Eye Glaucoma Res.
 2018 May 1(1):101.

 Background/Aims: The purpose of this study was to determine the ability of intraocularly delivered 213 nm UV laser pulses to ablate the trabecular meshwork and to monitor the healing process in an in vivo rat model.
 The long-term aim is to develop a new form of glaucoma surgery to cut a permanent drainage channel through the trabecular meshwork.

 Methods: The rat was anaesthetized and its head securely mounted in a stereotaxic device.
 The eye was stabilized by suturing to an eye ring held in the stereotaxic frame.
 The fiberoptic delivery probe entered the eye through a freshly ablated channel through the cornea and passed across the anterior chamber under gonioscopic observation, to touch the trabecular meshwork on the nasal side.
 Laser lesions were then induced using either 100 pulses at a fluence of 0.4 J.cm-2 or 50 pulses at 0.6 J.cm-2.
 The rat eye was enucleated either immediately at the end of the laser treatment, or after a two week recovery period, and processed for histology.